Why affiliate marketing programs are good for small businesses

 Although an affiliate network can help you structure your commission, you may want to consider basing it on the lifetime value (LTV) of a customer.
 If they buy from you once, are they likely to buy from you again over the years?
 If so, think about structuring your payout to marketers based on the overall lifetime value you place on each new customer.

 Another good way to check if you’re offering an appropriate commission to affiliate marketers is to see what your competitors are offering.
-If you offer better commission rates than them, you will be more likely to get affiliate marketers to work with you.
+If you offer better commission rates, you will be more likely to get affiliate marketers to work with you.

 3 Reasons affiliate marketing is good for small businesses